The Three Documents That All Women Benefit From Having

 And you don’t need a binder full of legal documents to get started.
 You only need three.

-As a trusts and estates attorney, I have helped hundreds of families get protected.
-I’ve seen what happens when these documents are in place, and I’ve seen what happens when they aren’t.
+Mitzi was built by Katie Katz, a trusts and estates attorney who has spent her career helping families get protected.
+She's seen what happens when these documents are in place, and what happens when they aren't.
 These three documents are the foundation.
-They’re the ones most women and families start with, regardless of age, income, or relationship status.
+They're the ones most women and families start with, regardless of age, income, or relationship status.

 Let’s walk through them together.